d3x0r/STFRPhysics/math/mathSphereDecay.md

-# Math of Spherical Surface Displacment
+# Math of Spherical Surface Displacement

 This ends up considering that gravity is a increasing gradient towards the source; the strength of gravity is stronger; rather than the convention that the kinetic energy component is large far away.
 The relation between these is f(x)=1/x.